Brief: This step by step tutorial shows how to install Firefox on Ubuntu or any other Linux distribution you use.

 And that’s it.
 You’ll see that when you start Firefox now, it uses the new Quantum version.

 Mozilla has an official PPA to test the beta version.
-You can use the same PPA to install Firefox Quantum.
+You can use the same PPA to install the upcoming versions of Firefox

 Open a terminal and enter the following command one by one: